michaeluno/amazon-auto-links/readme.txt

 * Removed: the widget functionality since it produced a blank page in some systems and the cause and solution could not be found.

 = 1.0.2 - 09/12/2012 =
-* Fixed: an issue that form buttons did not appear in the category selection page in WordPress version 3.1x or ealier.
+* Fixed: an issue that form buttons did not appear in the category selection page in WordPress version 3.1x or earlier.

 = 1.0.1 - 09/10/2012 =
 * Added: the Widget option.